How to Know if Keeping Your Maiden Name at Work is Right for You

 For some brides keeping their husband’s name and becoming a team in name and marriage is a straightforward decision.
 But for plenty of others it’s more complicated.

 With the average age for brides continually rising, it’s increasingly likely that you’ll have built up a professional reputation, client base or network who know you by your maiden name, and you might be keen to maintain continuity professionally.
 If you’ve published anything professionally changing your name will distance you from our previous work.
-But what if you also like the idea of having the same name as your partner and, potentially, children hen you’re at home?
+But what if you also like the idea of having the same name as your partner and, potentially, children when you’re at home?

 An Impossible Quandary